 Cables that you see being used for Ethernet is the cat cables.
 The most popularly used amongst them for in-house use is the cat6 cable.
 This one is the thickest of all other cat cables and can transmit up to 10 Gbps.

-In conclusion, I would like to say that Ethernet is more convenient to use but given the fact we move a lot with the mobile devices we can not but use Wi-Fi connection.
+Comparing Wi-Fi vs Ethernet, I would like to say that Ethernet is more convenient to use but given the fact we move a lot with the mobile devices we can not but use Wi-Fi connection.
 So, if you are in such a position where mobility is not a big deal then you should choose ethernet over Wi-Fi.